 We often get faded prints on mugs and they look very awful!
 Follow these tips if you want to make your sublimation prints brighter on ceramic mugs;

-- Choose the right type of sublimation paper to transfer the design to the mug.
-If you are trying to sublimate onto a dark-colored mug, you’ll need to use a transfer paper that is specifically designed for dark colors.
+3. Choose the right type of sublimation paper to transfer the design to the mug.
+If you are trying to sublimate onto a dark-colored mug, you’ll need to use a transfer paper specifically designed for dark colors.

 Video Tutorial on Making Mug Sublimation Brighter